2011 Louisiana–Monroe Warhawks football team

 The 2011 Louisiana–Monroe Warhawks team represented the University of Louisiana at Monroe in the 2011 NCAA Division I FBS football season.
 The Warhawks were led by second-year head coach Todd Berry and played their home games at Malone Stadium.
 They are members of the Sun Belt Conference.
 They finished the season 4–8, 3–5 in Sun Belt play to finish in sixth place.
+The team was defensively strong, finishing 8th in FBS at rush defense and 22nd in total defense, and placing two defensive starters on the Sun Belt All-Conference First Team.